 If~$Q$ is even $(2m+1)$-closed, then $D=Q\cap N^1(\hat{Q}\setminus Q)$ is a clique. \end{lemma}

-Now that we know $\hat{Q} = Q \cup \mathrm{cl}_{m}(D\cup\{a\})$, for some clique~$D\subseteq Q$, we want to obtain a bound on the size of the extension $\mathrm{cl}_{m}(D\cup\{a\})$; it is the extension of the dual image of the invariant that can occur in a single round.
-Such a bound is critical in bounding the required level of $\ell$-bisimulation that is needed to win the game.
-Since the dual hypergraphs have a uniform width of $|\tau|$, which we regard as constant, we seek functions $f_{m}(k)$ that bound the size of $m$-closures of sets or tuples of size~$k$ in those hypergraphs, provided they are sufficiently acyclic.
+As $\hat{Q} = Q \cup \mathrm{cl}_{m}(D\cup\{a\})$ for some clique~$D\subseteq Q$, it will be important to bound the size of the extension $\mathrm{cl}_{m}(D\cup\{a\})$.
+This is the extension that occurs, in the dual image as part of the invariant, in a single round, and a size bound will be critical for bounding the required level of $\ell$-bisimulation that is necessary to win the game.
+As pointed out above, the dual hypergraphs are of uniform width $|\tau|$, which we regard as constant; we therefore seek functions $f_{m}(k)$ that bound the size of $m$-closures of up to~$k$ elements in hypergraphs of fixed width~$|\tau|$, provided they are sufficiently acyclic.

-\begin{lemma}\cite{Otto12JACM} For fixed width, there are functions~$f_m(k)$ such that in hypergraphs~\A\ of that width that are sufficiently acyclic, $|\mathrm{cl}_m(P) | \leq f_m(k)$, for all $P \subseteq A$ of size $|P| \leq k$. \end{lemma}
+\begin{lemma}[\cite{Otto12JACM}] For fixed width, there are functions~$f_m(k)$ such that in hypergraphs~\A\ of that width that are sufficiently acyclic, $|\mathrm{cl}_m(P) | \leq f_m(k)$, for all $P \subseteq A$ of size $|P| \leq k$. \end{lemma}